 Never max out your kayak weight capacity, no matter how much it says it can hold.

-A fishing kayak without fishing features is just a kayak.
+A river fishing kayak without fishing features is just a river kayak.

-This is where things like rod holders, paddle parks, transducer scuppers, anchor points, and accessory railings will come into their own.
+This is where things like flush mounted rod holders, bungee paddle parks, transducer scuppers, anchor points, and accessory railings will come into their own.